thanpolas/thanpolas.github.com/_posts/webrtc/2014-03-19-The-Cost-of-WebRTC-Today.md

 ## Conclusions

-Get ready for a world of pain.
+Get ready for a world of hurt.
 The costs of rolling out WebRTC in your company go far and beyond what the WebRTC shop will charge you.
 You will need to be engaged with experimental technologies and bleed development cycles and product release delays.

 Now you know.